Home » Bee Farm Blog » Beekeeping » Managing Beehives » How to Protect Bees from Mosquito Spraying

 This allows some air to flow through while containing the bees inside the hive with a rolled wire entrance block.

 In areas where early morning spraying is done, confining the bees for a few hours may give the chemicals time to become less volatile.
+As local officials what they plan to use as their mosquito insecticide.

 Mosquito biting human is a health risk image.

-• Remove containers of standing water
+• Remove containers of standing water-this is where mosquitos breed

 • Use granular pesticides and insecticides instead of sprays where possible